puplampuclou/timestamp-global-scaled-cloudrun/terraform/readme.md

 ■ main.tf

 The main.tf file whenever updated or changed, when configured with Terraform cloud kicks off a plan staging run to look for errors and issues.
 This particular file builds the CKEM keyring, key, storage bucket and vm-instance web server.
+Imlemented remotely by TCF.

 ■ provider.tf

-The provider.tf file tells terraform cloud to use the Google Terraform API provider module.
+The provider.tf file tells terraform cloud to use the Google Terraform API provider module, managed remotely by TCF.

 ■ timestamps.sh

-The timestamps.sh file is to be uploaded or created in the web server and be the trigger point for a crontab entry to execute every 10 minuites.
+The timestamps.sh file is NOT USED BY TCF, just in the directory to deploy to target http server post deployment.
+It is to be uploaded or created in the web server and be the trigger point for a crontab entry to execute every 10 minuites once the server is built.

 It executes the actual updates every 10 minuites it does the following:
 1. Runs the date command.